Employment update 2021: the year ahead

 Brexit – immigration: The EU-UK TCA is not a meaningful replacement of free movement.
 It is vastly limited compared to free movement and simply extends the business visitor category to include a few more permissible activities and creates short term work visas for certain experienced workers and intra company transfers.
 Read more for further information on the implications of the TCA on immigration here.

 Government consultation - post termination non-compete clauses: In December 2020, BEIS opened a consultation on measures to reform post termination non-compete clauses.
-The consultation seeks views on proposals to require employers to continue paying compensation to employees for the duration of a post termination non-compete clause, requiring employers to confirm in writing to employees the exact terms of a non-compete clause before their employment commences, introducing a statutory limit on the length of non-compete clauses, or banning the use of post-termination non-compete clauses altogether in employment contracts.
-The consultation closes on 26 February 2021.
+The consultation seeks views on proposals to require employers to continue paying compensation to employees for the duration of a post termination non-compete clause, requiring employers to confirm in writing to employees the exact terms of a non-compete clause before their employment commences, introducing a statutory limit on the length of non-compete clauses, or banning the use of post-termination non-compete clauses altogether.
+The consultation closed on 26 February.

 Government consultation - ban on exclusivity clauses: In December 2020, BEIS opened a consultation on extending the ban on exclusivity clauses in employment contracts to prevent employers from contractually restricting low-paid workers (those earning less than £120 per week) from working elsewhere.
-The consultation closes on 26 February 2021.
+The consultation closed on 26 February.

 Publication of CJRS claims: On 1 February 2021 HMRC will start publishing details of employers’ Coronavirus Job Retention Scheme (CJRS) claims.
 The published information will include the employer name, an indication of the value of the claim within a banded range and the company number.

 Gender pay gap reporting: The requirement to report on the gender pay gap was suspended last year in light of the pandemic.
-Reporting will go ahead this year, but those on furlough on the snapshot date should be excluded from the data.
+Reporting will go ahead this year, but the EHRC has confirmed that they won’t take enforcement action until October giving companies an extra 6 moths to comply.
+Those on furlough on the snapshot date should be excluded from the data.
 This may distort pay disparities in industries, such as retail and hospitality, where a large number of lower paid women have been furloughed.

 Minimum wage: increases to the national minimum wage and national living wage come into effect on 6 April 2021.
 Age 23+: £8.91; age 21-22: £8.36; age 18-20: £6.56; age 16-17: £4.62; apprentice rate: £4.30.